Working at Home: 10 Tips for Making it Work

 What are simple ways to make working at home work more smoothly?
 Let’s take a look at these tried-and-true solutions that are making a positive difference right now for remote workers:

 1. Communication.
 Others in your home now essentially live in your workplace, so it’s important to communicate your schedule and important calls and meetings with them so they can work with you and around you with minimal conflict.
 Some parents find hanging a simple sign or colored paper (i.e. Green means you can come into the room but red means stay out) to indicate availability to others in the household.
 This can help you avoid situations like this viral video of a man’s interview on BBC being interrupted by children bursting into the room.
+Also check out things to look for when doing internet video calls.

 2. Fast Internet Connection.
 Connection speed is everything in the age of streaming video meetings and conference calls over internet connection.
 While limiting others in the household from streaming video during crucial meetings can help, the reality is that more than one person may need to stream at once due to remote schooling and other arrangements.
 So getting the fastest connection possible is important.
 Be sure to as your employer or academic institutions for reimbursement if you qualify.